 Rottweilers are the ultimate guard dogs, perfect for a family that needs a loyal companion to protect the home.
-Their courageous demeanor makes them highly attractive for many.
-But before you bring one home, the Rottweiler’s shedding can be a real concern.
+Their good-nature is something that meshes well into any family.
+But if you’re allergic to dogs, you may wonder how much Rottweilers shed.

-So, do Rottweilers shed?
-Rottweilers are moderate shedding dogs that may experience heavier shedding twice a year.
-Thanks to their double coats, Rotties blow their coats while preparing for a change in weather.
-However, other factors like nutrition, allergies, how they were bred and indoor-living may affect a Rottweiler’s shedding.
+Rottweilers are moderate-shedding dogs that may experience heavier shedding depending on the season.
+Thanks to their double coats, Rottweilers blow their coats twice a year while preparing for a change in weather.
+However, other factors such as nutrition, allergies, living situation, and how they were bred, may affect a Rottweiler’s shedding as well.

 If you plan to raise a Rottweiler, shedding is unavoidable.
 In fact, it’s a natural process for these dogs.
-We’ll discuss the factors that affect shedding in these dogs.
-Plus, several tips for dealing with your Rottie’s shedding.
+We will dive into the factors that affect shedding in this breed.
+Plus, we have several tips on how to deal with your Rottie’s shedding.

 Nearly all dog breeds shed – Rottweilers are no exception.
 While hypoallergenic dogs shed less, they’ll still lose hair like human.
 And even if you decide to go with one of these hairless dogs, you need to spend a lot of time with skin care.